poppa/sveltekit-svg/README.md

 This plugin makes it possible to import SVG files as Svelte components, inline SVG code or urls.

+_NOTE!
+This plugin isn't just for SvelteKit, but works for any Svelte project using Vite_

 ## Install

 - `yarn add --dev @poppanator/sveltekit-svg`